 Both members have done solo work, which is especially interesting as it allows identification of who brings what to the band.
 Mallinder’s Pow-Wow mini-album is dominated by muscular bass and drum combinations, tapes and his husky voice.
 On his own, he seems to prefer electronically treated acoustic instruments rather than synthesizers.
 Pow-Wow Plus repackages that record with the addition of 1981’s “Temperature Drop” single.
 Kirk’s Time High Fiction is a one-man double album recorded over a three-year period; it’s richer in texture (mostly electronic) and less rhythmic than his partner’s work.
 The two-side-long “Dead Relatives” is even more dissonant than anything the two have done together.

 Kirk released a pair of solo LPs in 1986: Black Jesus Voice and Ugly Spirit.
 (Both were combined on a single cassette under the title of the former.)
 Black Jesus Voice is not a drastic departure from Cabaret Voltaire; rhythmically similar but with slightly harsher sounds.
 Most of the vocals are from tapes rather than sung by Kirk himself.
 Ugly Spirit changes gears completely, however, and takes a sound-sculpture approach with often very effective results.
+The Number of Magic modernizes the concept a bit, splitting the difference with mildly ambient and mildly danceable.

 In 1986, Kirk joined forces with former Box singer Peter Hope for Hoodoo Talk, which wasn’t released until nearly two years later.
 Playing all the instruments, Kirk provides varied but familiar synth/guitar/drum machine patterns, from busy, booming rhythms with swelling layers of noise to minimalist sound bites.
 Hope adds disjointed, vaguely nightmarish lyrics sung in the same ingratiating, exaggerated way that made later Box material such rough going.
 The desire to spend studio time with someone new after so many years is understandable, but this probably would have worked better with Mallinder as a Cab Volt LP.